Co-Design of Digital Health Innovations

 - The Educational Board of Medicine, 20 August 2020

 The course is part of Uppsala University's work within the European Institute of Innovation & Technology (EIT) Health and targets both professionals and students at all disciplines.

 Ideally the course would consist of a mix of people with clinical background, relevant technical background (e.g. software developer, health informatician or computer science), and people with lived experience of being a patient and/or informal caregiver.

 120 credits.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

-The course provides in-depth knowledge about digital health innovation based on the needs of patients, family caregivers and healthcare professionals.
+The course aims at providing in-depth knowledge about digital health innovation based on the needs of patients, family caregivers and healthcare professionals.
 Interdisciplinary teams of course participants will, in association with stakeholders, identify needs-based problems and in dialogue with target groups (public and patient involvement, PPI) develop solutions for identified problems.
-Feedback on the process and proposed solutions are given by teachers and mentors, course participants (peer learning) and the potential end-users.
+Feedback on process and proposed solutions are given by teachers and mentors, course participants (peer learning) and the potential end-users.